Beatrice Bodart-Bailey

-Beatrice Bodart-Bailey (born 1942) is a German Australian academic, author, and Japanologist.
+Beatrice Bodart-Bailey (born 1942) is an Australian academic, writer, and Japanologist.
 She was named professor of economics at Kobe University, becoming "the first female and first non-Japanese person actually appointed by the Ministry of Education".

 Biography

-Her early education was in German and British schools.
+Bodart-Bailey's early education was in German and British schools.
 She earned a BA at the Australian National University (ANU).
 Her master's and doctorate degrees were awarded at the Research School of Pacific and Asian Studies (RSPAS) at ANU in Canberra.

-Bodart-Bailey's MA thesis investigated "The Political Significance of the Tea Master Sen no Rikyū (1522–1591)".
+Her MA thesis investigated "The Political Significance of the Tea Master Sen no Rikyū (1522–1591)".
 Her 1980 Ph.D. thesis examined "Yanagisawa Yoshiyasu (1658-1714)".

 Bodart-Bailey's marriage to an Australian diplomat caused Bodart-Bailey to follow him as his career developed, including postings in Bangkok, Thailand, and Ottawa, Canada.

 In 1982–1986, Bodart-Bailey was a visiting professor at Ottawa University, teaching Japanese history.
 She returned to ANU for post-graduate studies.

 Between 1986 and 1995, Bodart-Bailey was granted various research fellowships at ANU.

 In 1989–1990, Bodart-Bailey was awarded a Japan Foundation Fellow at the Institute of Social Science, University of Tokyo.
 She has been a professor in the International Research Center for Japanese Studies, Kyoto, and at Kobe University.

 In 1991, Bodart-Bailey became professor of Japanese history at Otsuma Women's University, where she was a founding member of the Department of Comparative Culture.